BigBinnie/GDPO/README.md

 # GDPO
-No Preference Left Behind: Group Distributional Preference Optimization
+This repository contains data and code for the paper: [No Preference Left Behind: Group Distributional Preference Optimization](http://arxiv.org/abs/2412.20299).